 Modern plastic plant pots, especially those in cheerful yellow hues, have evolved beyond basic nursery containers.
 They offer practicality and sustainability, making them a popular choice for many plant enthusiasts.

 - Cons: Some people find plastic less aesthetically pleasing than natural materials.
-Darker plastic pots can absorb heat in direct sunlight, potentially overheating roots [cite: 4, search 4].
+Darker plastic pots can absorb heat in direct sunlight, potentially overheating roots.

 - Safe Plastic Types: Look for BPA-free plastics, especially if growing edibles.
 High-quality polypropylene and polyethylene are generally safe and durable.